 |Traffic jam on the paved road in Marloth Park.
 Delightful!|

 Note: Please excuse the poor quality of the photos we’ve included today from five years ago.
-At that point, we only had one camera and the rampant humidity caused condensation inside the lens.
+At that point, we only had one camera, and the humidity caused condensation inside the lens.
 There was nothing we could do until it finally dried out.

 It’s been reported that it rained 60 mm (2.36 inches) in Marloth Park last night.
 This morning after the small amount of rain, we noticed a slight increase in the greenery in the bush.

-This late rain, should it continue, will help but won’t totally solve the problems related to the drought.
-With the hard impacted ground after the dry season, there may be a lot of run-offs reducing the absorption of the rainwater into the soil.
+This late rain, should it continue, will help but won’t solve the problems related to the drought.
+With the hard impacted ground after the dry season, there may be many run-offs reducing the rainwater absorption into the soil.
 Thus, there are fewer sources of food supplies for the animals.